sarahtaji/cse15l-lab-reports/lab2.md

     }
 }
 ```
-The `Server.java` file is in the `Server` class which utilizes Java's built-in `HttpServer`.
-A custom handler `ServerHttpHandler` is defined to manage the requests and delegate them to the `Handler`.
+The `Server.java` file is in the `Server` class, which utilizes Java's built-in `HttpServer`.
+A custom handler, `ServerHttpHandler,` is defined to manage the requests and delegate them to the `Handler`.

 ## Code `Server.java`:
 ```java